opensafely-core/ehrql/docs/introduction/using-this-documentation.md

 The reference section is most useful to consult when actually writing ehrQL, though you may find it useful to skim through to get a feel for how ehrQL works.

-## Conventions

-We use the following emoji in the ehrQL documentation section to indicate:

-* :computer: *steps that you should carry out on the computer that you are using for working with ehrQL*
-* :notepad_spiral: *extra explanatory information*
-* :warning: *important information*
-* :grey_question: *questions for you to think about and try to answer*